arangodb/docs/3.11/arangosearch.md

 Regular indexes are immediately consistent.
 If you have a collection with a `persistent` index on an attribute `text` and update the value of the attribute for instance, then this modification is reflected in the index immediately.
-ArangoSearch View indexes on the other hand are eventual consistent.
+ArangoSearch View indexes and inverted indexed on the other hand are eventual consistent.
 Document changes are not reflected instantly, but only near-realtime.
 This mainly has performance reasons.

 If you run a search query shortly after a CRUD operation, then the results may be slightly stale, e.g. not include a newly inserted document: